VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 - `key` is the key such as `k` ot `\t` to trigger the binding.
 - `name` is the name of the binding such as `+buffer` or `start debug`.
 - `icon` is an optional string property (e.g. `rocket`) used for the display of vscode [product icons](https://code.visualstudio.com/api/references/icons-in-labels)
-- `display` is an optional `DisplayOption` that control how the binding item should be displayed. as a prefix in the menu item
+- `display` is an optional `DisplayOption` that controls how the binding item is displayed. as a prefix in the menu item
 - `type` specifies the type of this binding. see [`bindingtype`](#bindingtype)
 - `bindings` is an optional property that is used with binding transient and conditional types.